22 Tricks to Keep Your Office Desk Neat

 How to clean up a spill

 That book is not a coaster, and as if to prove it you’ve spilled your glass of water all over it.
 Fan out the pages and sprinkle on cornstarch or talcum powder to soak up the moisture.
 Let sit for five to six hours then brush off the white stuff.
-Here are other brilliant uses for baby powder.

 Here’s a smart way to label